Bees used to be a common sight in gardens and among wildflowers, but now the vital species is heading toward extinction.

 Together, we can save the hardworking bees by planting wildflowers for them to feed on.
 With your help, we are planting pollen-rich wildflowers in areas devastated by natural disasters.
 Donate now to help save the bees!

-World Bee Day is May 20th and bees are in desperate need of our help.
+National Honey Bee Day is August 15th and bees are in desperate need of our help.
 Learn more in the video below.